wyliedavid1984/budgetApp/README.md

 ## Javascript

 Javascript was use to make most of the program between nodeJS and jQuery.
-The front end functionality was provided to us.
+A part of the front end functionality was provided.
+We added in a service worker and also a manifest for native app purposes.
+In order for the data to persist after coming back on line we also introduce indexedDB which is a local database storage.
+In using this we are able to store the offline data and then insert it in the cloud database storage.

 ### Mongodb